 9. I was a huge theatre nerd in high school.
 Oh, and also in law school.
 Did I mention I'm a law school dropout?
 (Yep: I quit McGill Law in 2004)

 10. I'm a free spirit trapped in the body of a Type-A overachiever.
-Like, for example, after I quit law school (free spirit), I did my graduate research degree in French (overachiever.
+Like, for example, after I quit law school (free spirit), I did my graduate population health research degree in French (overachiever.
 Duh.).

 BONUS FACT: I host a podcast!
 It has nothing to do with grant writing (thank F), and everything to do with figuring out what it means not to become a mother.
 It's called Maybe Someday.
 You should listen!
 You'll love it.